Harris (HRS) Q4 2017 Results - Earnings Call Transcript

 Okay.
 When you were speaking to the medium-term growth framework by segment, and definitely appreciate you providing that color, because I think the investor base is looking further out here than your average company.
 When you said accelerating mid-single-digit in Communication Systems, that sounded conservative to me, but then you said upper-single in Electronics, so it sounds like that's really what you see in CS.
 I guess, could we dig a little further into that, because in my model, if I just assume the old base business grows 5%, International grows 5%, Public Safety grows 5%, just kind of mid single-digit for those items.

-With how I have the ramp laid out for the new programs, you've mentioned you've swept and obviously the ramp on those can look – there's a wide range of outcomes for that ramp, but just there's so much new revenue flowing in that it's hard for the total business to not be well through that 5%, which is also at the high end of the range of what you have this year with some headwinds.
+With how I have the ramp laid out for the new programs, you've mentioned you've swept.
+And obviously the ramp on those can look – there's a wide range of outcomes for that ramp, but just there's so much new revenue flowing in that it's hard for the total business to not be well through that 5%, which is also at the high end of the range of what you have this year with some headwinds.

-So what's going against that description I just laid out, because that gets easily into the double-digits, what am I missing?
+So what's going against that description I just laid out because that gets easily into the double-digits.
+What am I missing?

 William M. Brown - Harris Corp.

-Well, I think you laid out a very good picture on the DoD side, in tactical, I do see that part growing very fast, it's going to come up a fairly low base and there's very good support of modernization and that could cause that part of the business to grow very quickly.
+Well, I think you laid out a very good picture on the DoD side, in tactical, I do see that part growing very fast.
+It's going to come off a fairly low base, and there's very good support of modernization and that could cause that part of the business to grow very quickly.
 Again, keep in mind, it's coming off, if you look in the back up in the page around $390 million, $400 million of revenue.
 So it's not a big piece to start, so very significant double-digit growth which we do expect in that business beyond 2018 is – it won't be the biggest driver.

 You mentioned, Public Safety, mid-single digit 5%, I think it's going to be lighter than that.
 Night Vision could be a little bit lighter than that.
 The biggest part of the segment is International...